Ensure Academic Growth

-We learned multiplication through a traditional, more conventional, and boring approach called rote memorization.
-We would just memorize facts of 2, answer the question and move on, thinking that we fully understand the concept.
-But this became a problem when we would go into higher grades, where multiplication was just not an independent problem to solve.
+We learned multiplication through a traditional, more conventional and boring approach called rote memorization.
+We just memorize facts of 2, answer the question and move on, thinking that we have fully understood the concept.
+But this becomes a problem when we encounter the concept in later grades, where multiplication is not just an independent problem to solve.

-In higher grades, multiplication concepts get connected to division concepts.
-And division gets inter-linked with fractions which are connected to decimals.
-There’s an all-ruling dynasty of concepts where kids cannot avoid multiplication because it has its own applications like estimating, evaluating amounts of money, order of operations, calculating distances, and even elapsed time problems.
+In such instances, multiplication concepts are connected to division concepts.
+And division gets interlinked with fractions, which are in turn connected to decimals.
+There’s an entire dynasty of concepts where kids cannot avoid multiplication because it has its own applications like estimating, evaluating amounts of money, order of operations, calculating distances, and even elapsed time problems.

-So how do we make multiplication more approachable to kids and not just a saga of rote learning?
+So how do we make multiplication more approachable for kids and not just a saga of rote learning?

 It’s important to introduce the concept of multiplication to kids the right way.
 The transition from addition to multiplication can be made easier with the help of “Groups”.

-To put it dramatically, using Groups is like sugarcoating multiplication as this approach helps kids find it easier to understand.
+Let’s put it this way: using Groups is like sugarcoating multiplication, because this approach helps kids find it easier to understand.
 Perhaps then they won’t be quite as afraid of it.